Debbie Halvorson: Elections

 In September 2007, incumbent Republican U.S. Congressman Jerry Weller announced that he would not seek another term, citing the need to spend more time with his family.
-Halvorson won the open seat against Republican businessman Marty Ozinga with 58% of the vote, while Ozinga only got 34%.
+On October 2, 2007, Halvorson announced her decision to run for the seat.
+EMILY's List endorsed Halvorson in November.
+In February 2008, Republican nominee, New Lenox Mayor Tim Baldermann, withdrew from the race, citing other obligations.
+He was replaced by businessman Marty Ozinga.
+Halvorson easily won the general election with 58% of the vote, while Ozinga only got 34%.
 In 2020, Ozinga's son, Tim Ozinga, was elected to the Illinois House of Representatives.